Nuts are high in calories and fat.

 Nuts have been found to improve blood cholesterol – particularly almonds and walnuts.
 Additionally, nut consumption has been associated with reduced incidences of coronary heart disease.

 It’s important to remember that oftentimes these nuts were added to diets in these studies in exchange for something else being taken out of the diet.
-When nuts are used as a replacement for an unhealthy snack, these benefits are more noticeable.
+When nuts are used as a replacement for an unhealthy snack, these benefits are more noticeable (the same goes for any time you can reduce or eliminate unhealthy snacking).

 Lower Your LDL